MikolajKorbanek/go-assert/README.md

 func main() {
     ptr := new(int)
-    goassert.AssertNotNil(ptr, "ptr should not be nil") }
+    assert.AssertNotNil(ptr, "ptr should not be nil") }
 ```